 I have always been puzzled about when to take supplements — on an empty stomach, or a full stomach?

 Should I do what my system tolerates best, or is there some rule of thumb depending on what I’m taking?

 Puzzled Over Pills, Amarillo, Texas

 All of us have probably wondered at one time or another, “When should I take supplements?”

-Dr. Wright: The most important part of taking supplements is absorption.
-Anything that is not properly absorbed into your system is ultimately of no use to you.
+The most important part of taking supplements is absorption.
+Anything that’s not properly absorbed into your system is ultimately of no use to you.

-It is generally considered best to take vitamins with a meal since the digestive juices you produce at mealtime enable you to absorb the maximum amount of the nutrient.
-Fat-soluble vitamins such as vitamins A, D, E, and K require either animal or vegetable fat to be present in the stomach to be optimally absorbed.
-It is also a good practice to space your vitamins and supplements throughout the day, especially those that are water-soluble, such as the B-complex and vitamin C. If you are taking 3,000 milligrams a day of vitamin C, for example, you should take 1,000 at each of your three meals that day.
+It’s also a good practice to space your vitamins and supplements out throughout the day.
+This is especially true for those that are water-soluble, such as the B-complex and vitamin C. If you are taking 3,000 milligrams a day of vitamin C, for example, you should take 1,000 at each of your three meals that day.

 Herbal remedies and probiotics, on the other hand, usually require an empty stomach for maximum effectiveness.
 This means 20-30 minutes before meals, or two hours after.

 Of course, no one wants to spend all of their time worrying about when to take their supplements.
 So the best strategy may be to consult a nutritionally oriented physician, or a compounding pharmacist, about the specific mixture of supplements you take and get his help creating an easy to follow supplement plan.